-- Control Interface: Operations to discover, initialize, and parameterize the other CDNI interfaces, as well as operations to pre-position, revalidate, and purge both metadata and content.
-The latter sub-set of operations is sometimes collectively called the "trigger interface." - o Request Routing Interface: Operations to determine what CDN (and optionally what surrogate within a CDN) is to serve end-user's requests.
-May include a combination of: - \ Asynchronous operations to exchange routing information (e.g., the network footprint served by a given CDN) that enables CDN selection for subsequent user requests; and - \ Synchronous operations to select a delivery CDN (surrogate) for a given user request. - Metadata Interface: Operations to communicate metadata that governs the how content is delivered by interconnected CDNs.
+- CDNI Control Interface (CI): Operations to bootstrap and parameterize the other CDNI interfaces, as well as operations to pre-position, revalidate, and purge both metadata and content.
+The latter sub-set of operations is sometimes collectively called the "trigger interface." - CDNI Request Routing Interface: Operations to determine what CDN (and optionally what surrogate within a CDN) is to serve enduser's requests.
+Is actually a logical bundling of two separate but related interfaces: - Footprint & Capability Interface (FCI): Asynchronous operations to exchange routing information (e.g., the network footprint and capabilities served by a given CDN) that enables CDN selection for subsequent user requests; and - Request Routing Redirection (RI): Synchronous operations to select a delivery CDN (surrogate) for a given user request. - CDNI Metadata Interface (MI): Operations to communicate metadata that governs the how content is delivered by interconnected CDNs.
 Examples of CDNI metadata include geo-blocking directives, availability windows, access control mechanisms, and purge directives.
-May include a combination of: - \ Asynchronous operations to exchange metadata that govern subsequent user requests for content; and - \ Synchronous operations that govern behavior for a given user request for content. - o Logging Interface: Operations that allow interconnected CDNs to exchange relevant activity logs.
-May include a combination of: - \ Real-time exchanges, suitable for runtime traffic monitoring; and
+May include a combination of: - Asynchronous operations to exchange metadata that govern subsequent user requests for content; and - Synchronous operations that govern behavior for a given user request for content.

-\ Off-line exchanges, suitable for analytics and billing.
+- O CDNI Logging Interface (LI): Operations that allow interconnected CDNs to exchange relevant activity logs.
+May include a combination of: - Real-time exchanges, suitable for runtime traffic monitoring; and - Off-line exchanges, suitable for analytics and billing.

-There is some ambiguity as to the line between the set of triggerbased operations in the Control interface and the Metadata interface.
+There is some potential overlap between the set of trigger-based operations in the Control Interface and the Metadata Interface.
 For both cases, the information passed from the upstream CDN to the downstream CDN can broadly be viewed as metadata that describes how content is to be managed by the downstream CDN.
-For example, the information conveyed by Control operations to pre-position, revalidate or purge metadata is similar to the information conveyed by posting updated metadata via the Metadata interface?
+For example, the information conveyed by Control operations to pre-position, revalidate or purge metadata is similar to the information conveyed by posting updated metadata via the Metadata Interface.
 Even the Control operation to purge content could be viewed as an metadata update for that content: purge simply says that the availability window for the named content ends now.
 The two interfaces share much in common, so minimally, there will need to be a consistent data model that spans both.

-The distinction we draw has to do with what the caller knows the metadata being applied to content delivery by the callee.
-In the case of the Control interface, the downstream CDN returning a successful status message guarantees that the operation has been successfully completed; e.g., the content has been purged or pre-This implies that the downstream CDN accepts positioned. responsibility for having successfully completed the requested operation.
-In contrast, metadata passed between CDNs via the Metadata interface carries no such completion guarantee.
+The distinction we draw has to do with what the caller knows about the successful application of the metadata by the callee.
+In the case of the Control Interface, the downstream CDN returning a successful status message guarantees that the operation has been successfully completed; e.g., the content has been purged or prepositioned.
+This implies that the downstream CDN accepts responsibility for having successfully completed the requested In contrast, metadata passed between CDNs via the operation.
+Metadata Interface carries no such completion guarantee.
 Returning success implies successful receipt of the metadata, but nothing can be inferred about precisely when the metadata will take effect in the downstream CDN, only that it will take effect eventually.
 This is because of the challenge in globally synchronizing updates to metadata with end-user requests that are currently in progress (or indistinguishable from currently being in progress).
-Clearly, a CDN will not be viewed as a trusted peer if "eventually" often becomes an indefinite period of time, but the acceptance of responsibility cannot be as crisp for the Metadata interface.
+Clearly, a CDN will not be viewed as a trusted peer if "eventually" often becomes an indefinite period of time, but the acceptance of responsibility cannot be as crisply defined for the Metadata Interface.